 Other Accommodation options in Cape Maclear and Monkey Bay

-Our second favourite in Cape Maclear is the only lodge cheaper than Mgoza, the neighbouring Malambe.
+Our second favourite in Cape Maclear is the only lodge cheaper than Mgoza, the neighboring Malambe.
 A double hut is 12,000 Kwatcha here, about 17$, but the huts have no electricity or plugs and are pretty small.
 Very nice and cool though, made of reeds and straws.
-Malambe also has small beachfront camping site for 4,000 Kwatcha per person.
+Malambe also has a small beachfront camping site for 4,000 Kwatcha per person.
 The restaurant doesn’t have a big choice but the food is very good.

 The other backpackers accommodations in Cape Maclear are the Funky Cichlid (noisier, crappy food, no WiFi… maybe more for party-people) and the Fat Monkey (also didn’t like it) – those have prices very similar to the Mgoza (whose food is a bit cheaper though).